4 DAYS FROM $1,099

 Traveling through Transylvanian history

-Today we’ll venture into Transylvania, the mountainous, legend-haunted region in central Romania.
-On the way, we’ll stop for lunch in Sinaia, a former royal summer retreat, and visit fairy-tale Peles Castle.
-As we enter Transylvania proper, you’ll see why it’s known as the last medieval landscape in Europe.
+Venture into Transylvania, the mountainous, legend-haunted region in central Romania.
+On the way, stop for lunch in Sinaia, a former royal summer retreat, and visit fairytale-worthy Peles Castle.
+As you enter Transylvania proper, you’ll see why it’s known as the last medieval landscape in Europe.
 You’ll return to Bucharest in the afternoon.
 Dinner is included at your hotel.